Gwennie's Restaurant

 It was heartbreaking.
 I had worked so hard.
 I spent many hours a day and enjoyed it all.

-I was lost about what to do, so I traveled around Alaska cities, and went to the lakes.
+Being lost about what to do, I traveled around Alaska cities, and went to the lakes.
 I started to feel better and enjoy myself, and really loved Homer.

 My attorney had bought a restaurant there and didn't know how to run it, so he asked me if I would help, and I said yes.
 He would fly me down, and I would go into the kitchen and make soups and whatever he wanted me to do.
 It was fun.